anisess10/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

     At 5000 repetitions: ![alt text](<Screenshot 2025-02-17 163338.png>)
 With fewer iterations, the simulation distribution has higher variance, leading to noisier results (law of large numbers) , however, Even with 1,000 runs, the mean picks close to 0.20.

+Questions: Alter the code so that it is reproducible.
+Describe the changes you made to the code and how they affected the reproducibility of the script file.
+The output does not need to match Whitby’s original blogpost/graphs, it just needs to produce the same output when run multiple times
+    To ensure the reproduciblity of our code, i added a random seed function to ensure consistency every time we execute our code, with identical results everytime we execute our code  (E.g: np.random.seed(40))